xratberkeley/decal-site/labs/Oculus/lab3.md

         }
     }

 In Unity, assign the “Monster” tag to the monster gameobject, creating it if necessary.
-Press play, and shoot your gun at the monster.
+Build, and shoot your gun at the monster.
 Does it trigger the print message?

 # Hurting the Monster